ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 | **bool** | If the returned value is `true`, the document will be deleted. |

-## ETL script with deletion behavior defined
+## Deletions Example: ETL script with deletion behavior defined

 The following example will check if the source document was deleted or just updated before loading the transformed document.
 This function can be used if the destination collection is the same or different from the source.